kiluss2/AdsDebugKit/README.md

 - Check that ad ID exists in `getAllAdIDs()` closure
 - Verify configuration is set correctly

-### Shake Gesture Not Working After Ad Dismiss
+### Shake Gesture Not Working

-- **This should be automatic!** `ShakeMonitor` listens to window lifecycle notifications and auto-recovers
-- If issues persist:
-  - Check that `ShakeMonitor` is started (happens automatically when debug mode is enabled)
+- Check that debug mode is enabled: `AdTelemetry.isDebugEnabled()`
-  - Verify window notifications are being fired (check with breakpoints)
-  - On very slow devices, recovery may take up to 1 second - wait and try again
-  - If needed, you can manually call `ShakeMonitor.shared.rearm()`, but this should rarely be necessary
+- Try shaking more vigorously

 ## License